legranda1/FinalProject_GroupCLL/README.md

 #### Functions:

 1. `pri_sed_df()`
-   - *Description:* Calculates and organizes results of primary sedimentation tank dimensioning into a DataFrame.
+   * *Description:* Calculates and organizes results of primary sedimentation tank dimensioning into a DataFrame.
-   - *Parameters:* None
+   * *Parameters:* None.
-   - *Returns:* DataFrame containing dimensioning results with corresponding units.
+   * *Returns:* DataFrame containing dimensioning results with corresponding units.

 2. `sec_sed_df()`
-   - *Description:* Calculates and organizes results of secondary sedimentation tank dimensioning into a DataFrame.
+   * *Description:* Calculates and organizes results of secondary sedimentation tank dimensioning into a DataFrame.
-   - *Parameters:* None
+   * *Parameters:* None.
-   - *Returns:* DataFrame containing dimensioning results with corresponding units.
+   * *Returns:* DataFrame containing dimensioning results with corresponding units.

 3. `act_sludge_df()`
-   - *Description:* Calculates and organizes results of activated sludge tank dimensioning into a DataFrame.
+   * *Description:* Calculates and organizes results of activated sludge tank dimensioning into a DataFrame.
-   - *Parameters:* None
+   * *Parameters:* None.
-   - *Returns:* DataFrame containing dimensioning results with corresponding units.
+   * *Returns:* DataFrame containing dimensioning results with corresponding units.

 4. `main()`
-   - *Description:* Main functionality of the script.
+   * *Description:* Main functionality of the script.
 It generates log files and outputs dimensioning results.
-   - *Parameters:* None
+   * *Parameters:* None.
-   - *Returns:* None or -1 in case of an error.
+   * *Returns:* None or -1 in case of an error.

 #### Execution:
-- The script checks for input data.
+* The script checks for input data.
 If the input data is not available or incorrect, it logs the event as an error.
-- If input data is available, it proceeds to perform dimensioning calculations for primary sedimentation tank, secondary sedimentation tank, and activated sludge tank.
+* If input data is available, it proceeds to perform dimensioning calculations for primary sedimentation tank, secondary sedimentation tank, and activated sludge tank.
-- Dimensioning results are logged and saved into separate Excel files.
+* Dimensioning results are logged and saved into separate Excel files.
-- If no warnings or errors occur during the process, it logs that accordingly.
+* If no warnings or errors occur during the process, it logs that accordingly.
-- The performance of the script is evaluated by measuring the time elapsed during execution.
+* The performance of the script is evaluated by measuring the time elapsed during execution.